Achievable logoAchievable logo

 • Selective hypertrophy of Type I fibers

-Type I muscle fibers (slow-twitch) become more efficient in utilizing oxygen, while Type II fibers (fast-twitch) may shift toward a more oxidative phenotype.
+Type I muscle fibers (slow-twitch) become more efficient at using oxygen.
+Type II fibers (fast-twitch) may also shift toward a more oxidative phenotype.

 Bone and connective tissue adaptations